Last Updated on September 30, 2024 by Kittredge Cherry

 Jacob, ancestor and namesake of the Israelites, is also less traditionally masculine compared to his twin brother Esau, so some LGBTQ people identify with him that way too.
 While Esau was hairy and loved to hunt, Jacob was a smooth-skinned mama’s boy who liked to stay home cooking with his mother.

-The story in Genesis begins when Jacob is alone one night.
+The story is told in the book of Genesis in the Hebrew scriptures.
+It begins when Jacob is alone one night.
 A mysterious stranger comes to him.
 Scripture refers to the stranger as a man, God, and an angel (Hosea 12:4).
 He wrestles with Jacob until dawn.
 Then the angel wants to leave, but Jacob insists, “I will not let you go, unless you bless me.”

 The angel gives him a new name and identity as Israel, which can be translated as “one who has prevailed with God.”
 Jacob asks to know the angel’s name, but he just gives a blessing and leaves.
 Alone again, Jacob marvels, “I have seen God face to face and lived.”